Vijaya Lakshmi Pandit

 Vijaya Lakshmi Pandit (née Swarup Nehru; 18 August 1900 – 1 December 1990) was an Indian freedom fighter, diplomat and politician.
-She served as the 8th President of the United Nations General Assembly from 1953 to 1954, the first woman appointed to either post.
-She was also the 6th Governor of Maharashtra from 1962 to 1964.
+She served as the 8th President of the United Nations General Assembly from 1953 to 1954, the first woman and the only Indian to have been appointed to this post.
+She was also the 3rd Governor of Maharashtra from 1962 to 1964.
 Noted for her participation in the Indian independence movement, she was jailed several times during the movement.

-Hailing from the prominent Nehru-Gandhi political family, her brother Jawaharlal Nehru was the first Prime Minister of independent India, her niece Indira Gandhi was the first female Prime Minister of India and her grand-nephew Rajiv Gandhi was the sixth and youngest Prime Minister of India.
-She was sent to London as India's most important diplomat after serving as India's envoy to the Soviet Union, the United States and the United Nations.
-Her time in London offers insights into the wider context of changes in India–UK relations.
+In 1944, she visited the United States to raise awareness about the Indian affairs among the American people in order to counter the anti-Indian propaganda there.
+Following the independence of India, she was sent to London as India's most important diplomat after serving as India's envoy to the Soviet Union, the United States and the United Nations.
+Hailing from the prominent Nehru-Gandhi political family, her brother Jawaharlal Nehru was the first prime minister of independent India.

 Early life

 Vijaya Lakshmi's (born Swarup) father, Motilal Nehru (1861–1931), a wealthy barrister who belonged to the Kashmiri Pandit community, served twice as President of the Indian National Congress during the Independence Struggle.
 Her mother, Swaruprani Thussu (1868–1938), who came from a well-known Kashmiri Pandit family settled in Lahore, was Motilal's second wife, the first having died in child birth.
 She was the second of three children; Jawaharlal was eleven years her senior (b.
-1889), while her younger sister Krishna Hutheesing (b.
-1907-1967) became a noted writer and authored several books on their brother.
+1889), while her younger sister Krishna Hutheesing (1907–1967) became a noted writer and authored several books on their brother.